9 Easy and Effective Low Impact Workouts for Beginners

 7. Dancing

 When choosing a low-impact dancing workout, remember to select a dance that is easy on the joints and does not involve much stomping or jumping.
-Tap dancing, for example, would probably not be as low-impact as Zumba or other similar activity.
+Tap dancing, for example, would probably not be as low-impact as Zumba or other similar activities.

 Low impact workouts-dancing-woman in street